Legacy merchant processor to Fundraise Up

 This type of migration assumes that the same Stripe account is being used for the recurring plans being migrated, in conjunction with a merchant processor that initiates and authorizes transactions.
 Since these customers are in the same Stripe account that is connected to your Fundraise Up account, we recommend following the steps below to begin this process:

-3. Format the data - For us to use the data, it needs to be formatted in a particular way.
-Click here to see the instructions and to get a sample template you can use.
-Make a copy of this sheet, rename it with the following format: "Organization Name Stripe Migration", and add the relevant data.
-Please keep the existing formatting and make sure that:
+Next, format the data to match Fundraise Up's required import format.
+In order for us to use the data, it needs to be formatted for our migration correctly development team.
+Use our instructions and sample template to get the right formats.
+Make a copy of this sheet, rename it to "[Organization name] Stripe Migration", and add the relevant data.
+Please use this formatting and make sure that:

-- The last donation date is aligned with the donation frequency, ensuring that it falls within a reasonable time frame (e.g., for a Monthly donation frequency, the last donation date should not exceed one month from the current date).
-Kindly refrain from auto-filling missing date and time of the last donation.
+- the last donation date is aligned with the donation frequency, ensuring that it falls within a reasonable time frame (e.g., for a monthly donation frequency, the last donation date should not be more than one month earlier than the current date).
+Kindly refrain from auto-filling missing dates and times of the last donation.

-- Zeros before last 4 credit card digits, ZIP codes or other fields are preserved, as predefined Excel/Google Sheets format may remove them.
+- zeros before last four credit card digits, ZIP codes and other fields are preserved, as predefined Excel/Google Sheets format may remove them.

-- The provided Fundraise Up account ID is accurate, and the chosen campaigns and designations exist within the specified account.
+- the Fundraise Up account ID is correct, and the chosen campaigns and designations exist within that specified account.
 For campaigns and designations, it is necessary to specify their respective IDs.

-- No duplicate emails or unique identifiers (such as Stripe IDs/Billing Agreement IDs) can be found in the sheet.
+- there are no duplicate emails or other unique identifiers (such as Stripe IDs/Billing Agreement IDs) in the sheet.

-5. Scheduling Stop Processing & Migration Dates - Once everything is validated and approved, please contact your legacy merchant processor to schedule a stop processing date, time, and timezone for migrating recurring plans.
+Once everything is validated and approved, please contact your legacy merchant processor to schedule a stop processing date, time, and timezone for migrating recurring plans.
 After confirming the date, share it with us, and we will arrange the migration accordingly.
 We'll also re-adjust the dataset to guarantee that the last donation is up-to-date and donors won't be double-charged.
-Lastly, we deliver the data to our billing team.
+Lastly, we deliver the data to our Billing team.